-In case of larger campaigns, including national or statewide campaigns, passionate volunteers might forget the purpose of their involvement and redirect their energy, resources, and momentum from the actual campaign to different kinds of activities.
+In the case of larger campaigns, including national or statewide campaigns, passionate volunteers might forget the purpose of their involvement and redirect their energy, resources, and momentum from the actual campaign to different kinds of activities.
 Conversely, one of the favored side activities of the volunteer is creating and facilitating flash mobs.

 Why Flash Mob

-The flash mobs as we know them today originated at the beginning of the 21st century and gained reputation during the regime of George W. Bush and Dick Cheney.
+The flash mobs as we know them today originated at the beginning of the 21st century and gained a reputation during the regime of George W. Bush and Dick Cheney.
 Flash mobs became more integrated into the political process with Ron Paul’s Campaign for Liberty in 2008 and 2012.
 Moreover, the supporters of Bernie Sanders and Donald Trump actively initiated flash mobs during the 2016 presidential campaigns.

 Flash mobs negatively impact political campaigns.
 They push away undecided voters, bring a negative reaction from the opposition, and result in no difference in supporting voters.
 Often a flash mob is initiated due to a weak campaign manager who cannot direct the volunteers’ energy to the task or since the volunteers expressed their desire to disconnect from the campaign and continue working on their own.
-The only two benefits that a flash mob can bring are the increased bonding between the team members and added revenue for the office providers.
+The only two benefits that a flash mob can bring are increased bonding between the team members and added revenue for the office providers.

 Every flash mob has a structure to it.
 There are several roles the participants can play.

 First, there is a mob organizer.
-This individual is usually the energetic person in the group who has an endless creativity.
+This individual is usually the energetic person in the group who has endless creativity.

 Second, there are three types of mob participants.
-The first type consists of the volunteers who do not have any intention of doing door-to-door canvassing, voting, or making donations, yet they like to show off within a large group of people.
+The first type consists of volunteers who do not have any intention of doing door-to-door canvassing, voting, or making donations, yet they like to show off with a large group of people.
 The second type is the experienced canvassers who just want to entertain themselves in between the campaign activities.
 Lastly, the third type of volunteers are individuals who do not have anything else to do and who participate in the mob out of boredom.